 Federal Reimbursement for Prevention Services and Programs (Sec.
-111):
+50711):

-- Federal financial participation (FFP) for the prevention services and programs will be phased in to allow for careful analysis of the progress being made in the delivery and outcomes of the services. - Beginning October 1, 2019 and through September 30, 2025, the FFP will be 50 percent for the prevention services and programs that are promising, supported, and well-supported practices. - Beginning October 1, 2025 the FFP will match the state's Federal Medical Assistance Percentage (FMAP) for the prevention services and programs that are promising, supported, and well-supported practices. - At least 50 percent of the expenditures reimbursed by federal funds must be for prevention services and programs that meet the requirements for well-supported practices. - States cannot receive federal reimbursement for a promising, supported, or well-supported practice unless their state plan includes a well-designed and rigorous evaluation strategy for that practice; however, HHS can waive this requirement for any well-supported practice if the evidence of its effectiveness is compelling and the state meets certain continuous quality improvement requirements.
+• Federal financial participation (FFP) for the prevention services and programs will be phased in to allow for careful analysis of the progress being made in the delivery and outcomes of the services.

+- Beginning October 1, 2019 and before October 1, 2026, the FFP available to states will be 50 percent for the prevention services and programs that are promising, supported, and well-supported practices. - Beginning after September 30, 2026 the FFP will be the state's Federal Medical Assistance Percentage (FMAP) for the prevention services and programs that are promising, supported, and well-supported practices. - At least 50 percent of the expenditures reimbursed by federal funds must be for prevention services and programs that meet the requirements for well-supported practices. - States cannot receive federal reimbursement for a promising, supported, or well-supported practice unless their state plan includes a well-designed and rigorous evaluation strategy for that practice; however, HHS can waive this requirement for any well-supported practice if the evidence of its effectiveness is compelling and the state meets certain continuous quality improvement requirements. - States will be allowed to use Title IV-E funds for training and the administrative costs associated with developing the necessary processes and procedures for these services (including expenditures for data collection and reporting), based on a 50 percent reimbursement rate.
+These service, training and administrative costs are "delinked" from the AFDC income eligibility requirement for Title IV-E.